Mental Illness in Children: Types, Symptoms, Treatments

 - cognitive-behavioral therapy, or CBT (a process involving helping children shape thoughts)

-- development of a routine and creating structure
+- development of a routine and creating a structure

 - behavior modification programs, often reward-based

 - bibliotherapy (reading children's books about relevant topics)